EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

-The easiest way to resolve merge conflicts is use the Github **Web Editor**.
+The easiest way to resolve merge conflicts is use the Github **web editor**.
 The below message will appear once you have submitted the pull request.

 <img width="683" alt="Screenshot 2024-11-24 131300" src="https://github.com/user-attachments/assets/022b685f-ddbc-4d05-a574-851f048b5e74">

 <p>&nbsp;</p>
-Click on the Web Editor link and there you can view the competing codes (highlighted by the red lines), and you can manually go through it to ascertain where the problem lies and which code to keep, or how to combine them ( the resolution is very dependent on the specific situation).
+Click on the web editor link and there you can view the competing codes (highlighted by the red lines), and you can manually go through it to ascertain where the problem lies and which code to keep, or how to combine them ( the resolution is very dependent on the specific situation).

 ![Screenshot 2024-11-24 131425](https://github.com/user-attachments/assets/454c26b8-d33c-4f6e-8140-20d32b1d354d)